-Partnerships can be formed by 2 or more parties simply operating together without a partnership agreement.
-In such cases the lack of clear agreement about the partners rights and obligations is often troublesome.
+Partnerships can be formed by two or more parties simply operating together without a partnership agreement.
+In such cases, the lack of clear agreement about the partners’ rights and obligations is often troublesome.

-One significant downside to partnership as a business structure option is that the partners are severally and jointly liable for the of the partnership’s liabilities.
+One significant downside to a partnership as a business structure is that the partners are each personally liable to the full extent of the partnership’s liabilities.

-The advantages of a trust are that there is flexibility in income distribution and income can be streamed to low income tax beneficiaries to take advantage of their lower marginal tax rate.
-Furthermore, assets can be protected through a properly drafted Deed.
+The advantages of a trust are that there is flexibility in income distribution and income can be streamed to low-income beneficiaries to take advantage of their lower marginal tax rate.
+Furthermore, trust assets can be protected through a properly drafted trust deed.

-Like any interposed structure operating a business or investing using a trust structure causes compliance costs.
+Like any interposed structure operating a business or investing, using a trust structure creates ongoing compliance costs.

-If you or someone you know wants more information or needs help or advice, please contact us on (08) 9380 9288 or email firstname.lastname@example.org, email@example.com or firstname.lastname@example.org.
+If you or someone you know wants more information or needs help or advice, please feel free to contact us.